 What versions are there and what’s it for?

-There are three second-generation Easy Rider V2 sling bags in the range, which come in two colours.
+There are three second-generation Easy Rider V2 sling bags in the range, and they all come in two colours.
 Incidentally, the black and khaki colours run throughout the entire Wotancraft product lineup.
-Although I personally prefer the black camera bag, I have seen a lot of the khakis online, which are also pretty lit.
+Although I personally prefer the black camera bag, I’ve seen a lot of the khakis online, which are also pretty lit.

 Other than for biking, the Easy Rider V2 carries much like other messenger-style bags, albeit with several really nice touches that set it apart from the competition.
 But before we get into all of the features, let’s take a deeper dive into the design, which is what draws you to it in the first instance.
 It is eye-catching after all, right?

 The design team at Wotancraft must be pretty pleased with themselves.
-They’ve created a bag that really does look the business while also being incredibly practical, which is a feat rarer than my Sony camera having a clean sensor.
+They have created a bag that really does look the business while also being incredibly practical, which is a feat rarer than my Sony camera having a clean sensor.

-The exterior features tough Dualcoat Water Repellent 500D Nylon Canvas, which was developed in 2024 and reaches eco-friendly C0 standards.
-This is quite a big deal, and we cover PFAS-Free materials in more depth later.
-The idea is that all of your expensive contents inside the bag will stay dry when it rains, which seems like a must for any bag in the UK.
-It is complemented by water-resistant zips, making a very nice touch in my book.
+The exterior uses tough Dualcoat Water Repellent 500D Nylon Canvas, developed in 2024 and reaching eco-friendly C0 standards.
+This is quite a big deal, and we cover PFAS-Free materials in more detail later.
+The idea is that all of your expensive contents inside the bag will stay dry when it rains, which feels like a must for any bag in the UK.
+It is complemented by water-resistant zips, which is a very nice touch in my book.

 Vegetable-tanned cowhide leather